Some geometrical properties of the Oscillator group: Homogeneous Ricci solitons on oscillator group

 Also using Eq(4.5) in \cite{on}, the Ricci operator $Rc$ is given by

-Therefore, from \eqref{D} and \eqref{Rc} we can see $Rc\neq D$ and by \eqref{algric} for $c=0$, theorem 4.1 in \cite{on} can not be true.
+As we can see $Rc\neq D$, therefore $DQ= \mu P=\frac{1}{2} P$ is wrong and theorem 4.1 in \cite{on} can not be true.
 By \eqref{ric3}, $\rho_{ij}\neq\lambda g_{ij}$ for all indices i, j, so, we proved the following result too. \begin{prop} Let $G$ be the oscillator group equipped with biinvariant Lorentzian metric $g$ described in \eqref{meter}, then $G$ can not be an Einstein manifold. \end{prop} We denote the Ricci operator and the scalar curvature by $Rc$ and $\tau$ respectively.
 Let $M_q^n$ be a pseudo-Riemannian manifold of index $q$.
 The Weyl conformal curvature tensor field $C$ of type $(1,3)$ of $M$ is defined by

 where $(X\wedge Y )Z=<Y,Z>X-<X,Z>Y$.
 It is well-known \cite{BA1} that for a conformally flat space the curvature tensor can be completely determined using the Ricci tensor.
 Moreover, if $n\geqslant 4$, then $M_q^n$ is conformally flat if and only if $C=0$. \begin{prop} The oscillator group equipped with biinvariant Lorentzian metric $g$ described in \eqref{meter} is conformally flat. \end{prop} \begin{proof} Since the scalar curvature is $\tau=\sum_i(\rho_i,\rho_i)$ (see \cite{be1}. p.
 43), by \eqref{ric3}, $\tau=\frac{1}{2}$.
 Using \eqref{CurvFromRic} and \eqref{Rc} a straightforward calculation then yields that $C=0$, as desired. \end{proof} A D' Atri space is defined as a Riemannian manifold $(M, g)$ whose local geodesic symmetries are volumepreserving.
 Let us recall that the property of being a D' Atri space is equivalent to the infinite number of curvature identities called the odd Ledger conditions $L_{2k+1}$, $k\geq 1$ (see \cite{d11}, \cite{s1}).
 In particular, the two first non-trivial Ledger conditions are: